 A founding father of the roller coaster industry, Miller’s first creation was the simply named Roller Coaster at Cascade Park in Pennsylvania, USA.
 Miller would go on to design more than 140 coasters.

-Leap the Dips is the oldest operating roller coaster in the world.
+Leap the Dips is the oldest operating roller coaster in the world opened on June 2, 1920.
 It’s a side-friction Toboggan coaster and resides at Lakemount Park in Pennsylvania, USA.

 Around the same time as the first Scenic Railway appeared, so did the Toboggan roller coaster (also known as Figure 8 or Leap the Dips).
 These coasters ran through wooden troughs that featured mild dips and turns, while wheels on the side and bottom of the car guided the train along.
 Brakes in the track, controlled by an operator, kept speeds down.

-Flip-Flap railway opened at Coney Island in New York, USA.
+Flip-Flap Railway, featuring a 25 foot (7.6m) tall loop, opened at Coney Island in New York, USA.

 These early coasters were made famous by LeMarcus Thompson and first opened at New York City’s Coney Island in 1884.
 Though Richard Knudson patented the design first, it was Thompson that brought them to the masses.